open-education-hub/essentials-security/explaining-the-internet/index.md

 ### The Domain Name System

-Remember: IPs, **not URLs**, are what's used to identify hosts (web servers included) in the Internet.
+Remember: IPs, **not URLs**, are what's used to identify hosts (web servers included) on the Internet.
 So there needs to be a service by which the URLs we've just learned about are mapped to IPs.
 This service is called the DNS.
 It organises URLs in a hierarchical manner, in order to rapidly respond to queries.